AASP Code of Ethical Principles and Standards

 - Enhance the potential of AASP members to be of service to society

-Clearly, no single set of guidelines can anticipate and address all ethically challenging situations related to our consulting, research, supervising, teaching, and other work-related activities.
+No single set of guidelines can anticipate and address all ethically challenging situations related to our consulting, research, supervising, teaching, and other work-related activities.
 However, our code provides useful:

 - Proactive guidance to direct the thinking and action of its members